 Holidays in Rethymnon are synonymous with its vibrant atmosphere, the sound of mopeds buzzing around, the chatter of locals as they catch up over coffee on cobbled streets, or the lively harbour scene of boats coming and going.
 Golden sandy beaches stretch out either side of the city, making it easy to escape the hustle and bustle and find your feet stepping out into invigorating Mediterranean waters.
 And let’s not forget Rethymnon’s buzzing food and drink scene, which coupled with an eclectic choice of nightlife, should mean there’s something for everyone after dark.

-Top hotels in Rethymnon
+Most popular hotels in Rethymnon

 Cretan Sun Hotel Apartments